sasaki77/archiverappliance-datasource/docs/installation.md

 # Installation

 This plugin is not registered in Grafana Plugin Repository.
-Please clone this plugin into your grafana plugins directory;
+Please put this plugin into your grafana plugins directory;
 the default path is `/var/lib/grafana/plugins`.

+## Install with git

 Clone the codes with tag specication from GitHub.